LegoLandon7/Carla-bot/README.md

 ## WHAT THIS BOT IS FOR:

-This bot is mainly for me `cc_landonlego` to test out making discord bots and coding generally useful commands.
+This bot is mainly for me `legomaster_01` to test out making discord bots and coding generally useful commands.

 command can include:
 - ban